mikwielgus/undoredo/README.md

-`undoredo` is an undo-redo Rust library that works by wrapping a collection inside a recorder decorator that observes the incoming insertions, removals and pushes while recording the changes in a reversible incremental diff structure.
+`undoredo` is an undo-redo Rust library that works by wrapping a collection inside a recorder decorator that observes the incoming insertions, removals and pushes while recording the changes in an invertible and reversible incremental diff structure.

-This decorator approach makes `undoredo` easier to use than other undo-redo libraries.
+This recorder decorator approach makes `undoredo` easier to use than other undo-redo libraries.
 Storing incremental diffs typically results in much more succint and reliable code than the commonly used [Command pattern](https://en.wikipedia.org/wiki/Command_pattern), which is what the popular and venerable [`undo`](https://docs.rs/undo/latest/undo/) and [`undo_2`](https://docs.rs/undo_2/latest/undo_2/) crates use.
 The programmer